GabiVarella/unit-1-project/README.md

 ### *Getting Started*

-Select dificulty by clicking on one of the 3 dificulty buttons.
+Select dificulty by clicking on one of the 3 difficulty buttons.
 Easy, Medium or Hard.
 Easy will give you a up to 5 letter word.
-Medium between 5 and 8 letter word.
-Hard will give a 8 letter and up word.
+Medium a between 5 and 8 letter word.
+Hard will give you a 8 letter and up word.
+Have fun!!!